-National, State and Regional Networks (sample)
+National, State, and Regional Education Networks Sampler

 Board of Cooperative Educational Services (BOCES) was created by the New York State Legislature to provide shared educational programs and services to school districts.
 BOCES is an economical way for districts to join together to provide programs and services that they might not be able to afford otherwise.